tde2020/AWS-healthAIhackathon/README.md

 Finally, in the next section, scroll to the bottom of the page and check the checkbox to enable the template to create IAM resources and click the `Create stack` button.

 It will take a few minutes to provision the resources required for the lab.
-Once it is completed, navigate to the `SageMaker` service by clicking `Services` in tht top of the console and then search for `SageMaker` and click on the service.
+Once it is completed, navigate to the `SageMaker` service by clicking `Services` in the top of the console and then search for `SageMaker` and click on the service.

 6. Launch the SageMaker notebook